enriquegh/sauce-log-parser/README.md

 Small python script that analyzes the log.json file provided by a Sauce Labs test.

 It gets the time commands took to run and the time in between Sauce Labs sent a response and received another request.
 With those two metrics it gets the average, min, max and total of them.

 This can help determine if a "slow" test is because of Selenium commands/server issue or if there is latency in the connection

+**NOTE: There is a discrepancy between the total time posted on the Sauce Labs test details page and the total time of between_commands and duration.**

+This is because the log.json file (which is used by this script) only takes into account test time but does not take into account start up and processing time.

 ```
 python sel_log_parser.py -h
 usage: sel_log_parser.py [-h] [-a ADMIN] [-k ACCESS_KEY] [-u USER] [-s]
+                         [-r REGION] [-v] [--csv]
                          job_id [job_id ...]

 positional arguments: